The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - Side-mod.md

   3. Like 2, but offers discounts instead of resources.
 * These also function as demonstrations on modding other mods non-destructively.

+### BrewLAN: Gantry Homogeniser
+Makes all the faction Gantries function the same.
+Graphically this looks weird with some of them.

 ## Extra units
 Units that I wanted to make, but either I didn't want directly in BrewLAN, or caused such a difference in gameplay that they should be optional.

-### Bubble Tea
+### BrewLAN: Bubble Tea
-* Adds experimental shields.
+Adds experimental shields.
 * Aeon shield doesn't work on FAF.

-### Caffe Corretto
+### BrewLAN: Caffe Corretto
-* Adds lots of extra turrets.
+Adds lots of extra turrets.
 * Turrets are built by field engineers, so requires BrewLAN.
 * Has no criteria for being 'finished' as a mod; it's just turrets.

-### Research & Daiquiris
+### BrewLAN: Research & Daiquiris
-* Functionally separates the hardware and software of tech levels and blueprints.
+Functionally separates the hardware and software of tech levels and blueprints.
 * You unlock tech levels by researching them, and everything gets to build the new things.
 * Contains units that don't fit in Bubble Tea or Caffe Corretto.
 * Adds tech level research and generates research items for some units.